How to prepare for your PhD viva

 Anyone who has never made a mistake has never tried anything new -- Albert Einstein (1879-1955)

 - Mental preparation: Fill yourself with confidence.
 You have prepared the thesis for so many years (since you started your research), but the examiner has only studied it for a short period of time.
 You are a world expert in the thesis (otherwise you don't deserve to pass, and I wouldn't have supported your submission).
-You are there to tell the examiners something substantial and original.
+You are there to tell the examiners something

 - The examiners' job: The examiners' primary jobs are to establish: (a)

-whether the thesis has made *substantial* and *original* contributions to the subject; and (b) whether the thesis is your work, not someone else's.
+whether the thesis has made substantial and significant contributions to the subject; and (b) whether the thesis is your work, not someone else's.
 Question (a) is mainly answered by the thesis, but the examiners may need to seek clarification during the viva.
 Question (b) is mainly answered through the viva; for this reason, you must know your thesis inside-out.

 - Format of the viva: The examiners will normally ask you to summarize what you have done in the thesis.
 This is your chance to set the agenda: you want to focus them on what you think are important in the thesis.
 Questions often follow your summary.
 The best preparation is to write down your summary (if you haven't done so yet), practice reading it out until fluent.